 Erin graduated high school in Scottsdale, Arizona.
 She has worked many jobs, both in the food industry and organizing city records.
 She has done much volunteering with underprivileged children, and assisted with flight and Mars classes taught by Geery.
 Erin specializes in laying out and gluing airship envelopes, organizing and cleaning shop, labeling countless items, and making, acquiring, and organizing shelves.
 She helps set up airships for flight and repacking, monitoring wind conditions, and getting the right stations on Pandora.

-Artist, Industrial Designer, and Web Designer
+Artist, Designer, and Explorer

 Bachelor of Science in Art from Southern Utah University.
 Associate Degree in Web Design from Salt Lake Community College

 Has 12 plus years in art and design, world traveler, and passionate about his work.
+More soon to come.

 Technical, Sales and Marketing Consultant